portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 # Introduction to the catalog of APIs
 This catalog enumerates a list of APIs with information about ports that can be useful for the logistic activities and also for the citiens that want to know more about what is happening in a port.

-## Categories
+## Domains

-Use of **Categories**.
+Use of **Domains**.
 Many concepts are common in all ports (e.g., port services).
-It is advisable to use a category field that would allow better filtering and precise referencing.
+It is advisable to use a domain field that would allow better filtering and precise referencing.

 ### Ships Calls